Estimated reading time: 5 minutes

 You may also want to purchase a home warranty, which is a service contract that provides for the repair or replacement of major systems and appliances in certain circumstances.

 Make arrangements to turn on your utilities and transfer all accounts to your name.
+You definitely want hot water and electricity when you move in!

 Schedule A Closing Time